Title: Something Strange and Deadly

 And then, in a frightening attack, a zombie delivers a letter to Eleanor…from her brother.

 Whoever is controlling the Dead army has taken her brother as well.
 If Eleanor is going to find him, she’ll have to venture into the lab of the notorious Spirit-Hunters, who protect the city from supernatural forces.
 But as Eleanor spends more time with the Spirit-Hunters, including their maddeningly stubborn yet handsome inventor, Daniel, the situation becomes dire.
 And now, not only is her reputation on the line, but her very life may hang in the balance.

-Even though I’d read the blurb, for some reason it hadn’t really sunk in that this book was about necromancers and the walking dead, the cover is just too pretty for that!
 Something Strange and Deadly wasn’t at all what I was expecting, but I found this very refreshing.
 I’ve never read a book like it and it kept me intrigued the whole way through.
+Here’s why:

 My first impressions of most of the characters had changed completely by the time I reached the end of the book.
 I liked Eleanor, the main character, because although she lived in a society governed by strict social rules, she didn’t conform to these.
 Unlike most girls of the Victorian era, she isn’t silly or obsessed with marrying a rich husband, instead she is down to earth and understands the things that are truly important in life.
 I think she was an inspirational character and it was great to follow the story from her point of view.
 Sometimes I thought she was a little annoying or naive, but for the most part, I greatly enjoyed reading about her character.